 Welcome to Theological Field Education (TFE) at Knox College!
 It is our hope that your experiences in TFE will help you to grow and develop into an effective servant leader.
 The next eight months will be a time of self-discovery as you increase your awareness of your strengths and gifts as well as your growing edges.
 TFE is the place where you get to closely observe a ministry or clinical professional who models effective leadership and professional skills in a community context.
 As a student, you will have opportunities to practice and develop your ministry or clinical competencies.
 Through theological and experiential reflection in a mentoring relationship, you will also have the opportunity to further refine your sense of call to ministry and pastoral identity.
 We all journey best when we are in community, and our TFE classmates will form a peer group with whom you will share your experiences and reflections.
-It has been said that we get out of something what we put into it.
 TFE has the potential to be a life-changing experience.
 We hope this year will be both a blessing and a challenge in all the right ways, to the glory of God.